Instructional Practices

 As research evaluators at HMH, we understand the power of high-quality programs to improve student achievement and change teacher practices.
 Our findings have provided valuable insights into the indicators of high-quality instructional materials and aided in the development and refinement of the latest iteration of digital learning tools and resources.

+Using high-quality instructional materials, along with ongoing support and professional learning, provides perhaps one of the most intuitive ways educators can help students achieve academic success.
 As several authors have pointed out (see here and here), swapping current instructional materials for high-quality ones is a low–cost, effective strategy for improving student achievement.
 The positive effects on student outcomes are meaningful and often sustained, lasting several school years after materials have been upgraded.

 Making the switch is fairly easy.
 Schools usually face fewer barriers when carrying out an instructional materials overhaul compared with other major educational interventions.
 Costs for implementing high-quality materials are substantially lower than other school-wide reforms, and implementation can occur districtwide with proper support and buy-in from all stakeholders, including parents.

-1. Standards Alignment
+1. Standards alignment

 First, materials must align to 21st-century standards, as researchers have determined that this can lead to greater academic growth.
 This fall, students need a standards-aligned curriculum that will prepare them for college or a career.
 Educators should ensure the materials meet these criteria while also offering plenty of opportunities for students to demonstrate mastery of standards.